Post-Operative Instructions: Tooth ExtractionsBACK

 If you have been given an irrigating syringe, start irrigation on the fifth day following surgery.
 Do not perform irrigation if you had a bone graft or dental implant placed.
 Fill the syringe with warm salt water and place the tip of the syringe into the extraction site to clean.
 Do this 3–4 times a day for 4 weeks and lessen as the surgical site heals.

 You may eat soft foods as soon as you are home from surgery.
-Gradually ramp up your diet as tolerated.
 Always cool down any hot foods or liquids during the first 24 hours.
 We recommend eating before taking narcotic pain medication.
 If you were sedated for surgery, do not eat fatty, creamy, or oily foods; these foods may cause nausea.
 You should eat only soft foods for the first week: for example, soups, eggs, mashed potatoes, and meatloaf are fine.
-For 2 weeks (8 weeks if you had lower wisdom teeth extracted), do not eat hard, crunchy, or very chewy foods, such as European breads, pizza crust, steak or jerky, nuts, or popcorn.
-To help prevent dry socket, do not use a straw for 1 week after wisdom teeth removal or for 3 days following other tooth extractions.
+For 1 week, do not eat hard, crunchy, or very chewy foods, such as pizza crust, steak or jerky, nuts, or popcorn.
+Gradually ramp up your diet as tolerated, using pain as your guide when starting to incorporate more solid foods.
+To help prevent dry socket, do not use a straw for 5 days after wisdom teeth removal or for 24 hours following other tooth extractions.

 Begin brushing your teeth the day after surgery.
 It is important to brush all of your teeth, even if the teeth and gums are sensitive.
 Bacterial plaque and food accumulation near the extraction site will delay healing.